PollitoDeColor/TikTokDownloader/README.md

+# TikTok Video Downloader

+This Python script automates the process of downloading videos from a TikTok user's profile using Selenium and yt-dlp.

+## Requirements

 1. Python 3.x
 2. Google Chrome
 3. ChromeDriver
-4. Python libraries: selenium and yt-dlp
+4. Python libraries: `selenium` and `yt-dlp`

 ## Setup Instructions